KS3 Read & Respond 13 - The Cottage

 Respond - Answer an essay style question using quotes from the text to consolidate learning

-This lesson focuses on the short story “The Open Window” and asks students to evaluate the impact that the story’s twist ending had on the reader, as well as to consider the author’s intent when writing the story.
+This lesson focuses on the short story “The Cottage” and asks students to evaluate the impact that the story’s twist ending had on the reader, as well as to consider the author’s intent when writing the story.

 This lesson includes a detailed lesson plan, a PPT full of images, worksheets, questions and examplars, as well as containing a printable version of the short story itself to read with the class.

 It bakes crucial GCSE skills into the plan, preparing students to meet AO objectives, and teaching them to consider the use of quotations to back responses.
-This lesson focuses on the way that structure can be used to build tension in an extract.
+This lesson focuses on the impact that genre elements have on story, such as the supernatural, suspense, mystery.

 KS3 Read & Respond 03 - Umbrella